qubic-li/client/README.md

 ```

 ### Reset Server
 if you think the client reports wrong or random hashrate you could restart your server.
-Or stop all qli services. (e.g. for linux: `systemctl stop qli --no-block && pskill -f qli && systemctl start qli`)
+Or stop all qli services. (e.g. for linux: `systemctl stop qli --no-block && pkill -f qli && systemctl start qli`)

 ### Possible Optimizations
 Every specific CPU or general Hardware configuration can need speific performance settings.
 Depending on your Setup you can try: